andrei-sandor/ChatTOHacks/README.md

 ## How To Run ChatMoji

-To run gitmoji you need to `cd` into the chatmoji directory
+To run gitmoji you need to `cd` into the chatmoji directory then run

 ### Windows
 ```bash